dreifacherspass/cyberpunk-technotronic-icon-theme/README.md

 **Feel free to ask for new icons**

-The Ultimate-Punk-Suru++ icon theme was an awesome icon theme.
+The Ultimate-Punk-Suru++ icon theme was awesome.
 But it hasn't received updates for years and it also uses the same generic icons for a multitude of applications.

 I am creating an icon pack based on the Ultimate-Punk-Suru++, removing the generic icons and adding new ones specific for each application, mimetype, action etc. I am colouring all icons using our beloved blue-purple gradient, so that the icon pack has a uniform look.